 Recruitment Video Guidelines

-As the World continues to reopen, college campuses and students alike are looking forward to the 2021-2022 school year.
+As the world continues to reopen, college and university campuses and students alike are looking forward to the 2021-2022 school year.
 Delta Tau Delta is a growing organization, and we are looking forward to supporting you in your recruitment efforts before and during the fall 2021 semester.

 Year after year, many Delt chapters choose to create a recruitment video to advertise chapter activities in a light video for viewers on social media.
 Delta Tau Delta encourages chapters to create marketing content, including recruitment videos, that are appropriate in nature and promote a positive image for you and your chapter.
 Here are a few Dos and Don’ts your chapter’s director of recruitment, marketing coordinator and social media coordinator can review to ensure the content you create bolsters your chapter experience and commitment to lives of excellence.